Akachi-Egbeke/GRC-Portfolio/README.md

 # IT Infrastructure Audit & GRC Strategy: Crepley Inc.

 ## Project Overview
-This repository contains a comprehensive security audit and governance strategy for **Crepley Inc.**, a Canadian automotive manufacturer with 800+ employees.
+This repository contains a comprehensive security audit and governance strategy for a made up name; **Crepley Inc.**, a Canadian automotive manufacturer with 800+ employees.
 The project focuses on transitioning a high-risk remote work environment into a matured, compliant enterprise infrastructure.

 ## Key Frameworks Applied
 * **COBIT**: Evaluated and matured organizational capability from Level 0 to Level 5.